 Your best preparation for success at Pitzer is the completion of a rigorous college preparatory program.
 Academic challenge is important and you should maintain a rigorous course schedule through your senior year.
-Your studies should include four years of English (especially courses that emphasize writing), at least three years each of foreign language, mathematics and social, behavioral and natural sciences.
+Your studies should include four years of English (especially courses that emphasize writing) and at least three years each of foreign language, mathematics and social, behavioral and natural sciences.
 We strongly recommend that you take advantage of honors and advanced placement courses offered at your school.

-Pitzer’s admission policy for first-year students provides applicants with greater flexibility in presenting application materials that accurately reflect their diverse academic abilities and potentials.
-Pitzer will exempt students who either graduate in the top 10% of their class or have an unweighted cumulative grade-point average of 3.5 or higher in academic subjects from having to submit any standardized tests (i.e. ACT or SAT).
-Applicants not falling into one of those categories will be required to submit at least one of the following options:
+Pitzer’s admission criteria provides applicants greater flexibility to present application materials that accurately reflect their diverse academic abilities and potential.
+Pitzer is test-optional for students who are in the top 10% of their class, or who have an unweighted GPA of 3.50 or higher by the application deadline.

-- • SAT scores, or
+- • SAT 1 scores, or

 - • Two exams: one recent junior or senior year graded, analytical writing sample from a humanities or social science course, AND one mathematics examination, preferably a final or end-of-semester exam in the most advanced mathematics course possible (at least at the algebra II level).
-The samples must include the teacher’s comments, grades and the assignment.
+The samples must include the student’s name, teacher’s comments, grades and the assignment.

-The supplemental essay gives you an opportunity to show your writing ability and illustrate your passion or creativity in responding to a particular question.
-Because we want to get to know you and discover what you have to offer this community, your essay is invaluable.
-Spend time editing your essay and remember that it is always a good idea to have someone else check for any mistakes that you may have overlooked.
+The Pitzer Writing Supplement section of the Common Application gives you an opportunity to demonstrate your writing ability and illustrate your passion and creativity in responding to a particular question.
+Because we want to get to know you and discover what you have to offer this community, your essays are invaluable.
+The Writing Supplement has a maximum length of 650 words.

 Early Decision Deadlines